mcp-dbutils

 - Includes get_tables(), get_schema(), execute_query(), etc.

-- Implemented by PostgreSQL and SQLite handlers
+- Implemented by PostgreSQL, SQLite, and MySQL handlers

 -